seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 10: Specify the prior on the effective birth rate. </figcaption>
 </figure>

-Additionall, we also want to set the initial value of the effective birth rate to 0.05, such that it is contained within the prior distribution just set.
+Additionally, we also want to set the initial value of the effective birth rate to 0.05, such that it is contained within the prior distribution just set.
 So select "initial" and set "Value" to 0.05.

 <figure>
     <!--a id="fig:download"></a-->